Alfresco/docs-alfresco/content-services/latest/develop/oop-sdk.md

 Here we are using the `org.alfresco.event.sdk.handling.filter.IsFileFilter`, which will make sure that the event handler is triggered only when the node type is `cm:content` or subtype thereof.

-For a complete list of available event handler interfaces [events extension point]({% link content-services/latest/develop/oop-ext-points/events.md %}) documentation.
+For a complete list of events see the [events extension point]({% link content-services/latest/develop/oop-ext-points/events.md %}) documentation.
+For a complete list of Event Filters available in the SDK see this [section](#eventfilter).

 #### Spring Integration event handlers